Background: Quantitative flow ratio (QFR) is a tool for physiological lesion assessment based on invasive coronary angiography.

 Methods: We included 50 patients previously enrolled in dedicated QFR studies.
 QFR was computed twice, one month apart by five blinded observers.
-The main analysis was the coefficient of variation (CV) as a measure of intra- and interobserver reproducibility.
-Key secondary analysis was identification of clinical and procedural characteristics predicting reproducibility.
+The main analysis was the coefficient of variation (CV) as a measure of intra- and inter-observer reproducibility.
+Key secondary analysis was the identification of clinical and procedural characteristics predicting reproducibility.

-Results: The intraobserver CV ranged from 2.3% (1.5-2.8) to 10.2% (6.6-12.0) among the observers.
-The interobserver CV was 9.4% (8.0-10.5).
-The QFR observer, low angiographic quality, and low FFR were independent predictors of a large absolute difference between repeated QFR measurements defined as a difference larger than the median difference (>0.03).
+Results: The intra-observer CV ranged from 2.3% (1.5-2.8) to 10.2% (6.6-12.0) among the observers.
+The inter-observer CV was 9.4% (8.0-10.5).
+The QFR observer, low angiographic quality, and low fractional flow reserve (FFR) were independent predictors of a large absolute difference between repeated QFR measurements defined as a difference larger than the median difference (>0.03).

 Conclusions: The inter- and intra-observer reproducibility for QFR computed from the same angiograms ranged from high to poor among multiple observers from different sites with an average agreement of 0.01±0.08 for repeated measurements.
-The reproducibility was dependent on the observer, angiographic quality and the coronary artery stenosis severity as assessed with FFR.
+The reproducibility was dependent on the observer, angiographic quality and the coronary artery stenosis severity as assessed by FFR.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com